arunbaby0/arunbaby.com/_dsa/0001-two-sum.md

 related_speech_day: 1
 ---

-**The hash table trick that makes O(n²) become O(n)—and why this pattern appears everywhere from feature stores to embedding lookups.**
+**The hash table trick that makes O(n²) become O(n) and why this pattern appears everywhere from feature stores to embedding lookups.**

 ## Introduction

 Two Sum is often the first problem engineers encounter when starting their algorithm journey, but don't let its "Easy" label fool you.
 This problem introduces one of the most powerful patterns in computer science: **trading space for time using hash tables**.
-This pattern isn't just academic—it powers real production systems handling millions of requests per second, from recommendation engines to real-time analytics.
+This pattern isn't just academic it powers real production systems handling millions of requests per second, from recommendation engines to real-time analytics.

 In this comprehensive guide, we'll explore:
 - Why the naive O(n²) solution fails at scale